 Here are ways of getting rid of charge-offs:

-- The statute of limitations on collections and charge-offs depends on each individual states
+• The statute of limitations on collections and charge-offs depends on each state

 FHA Loans With Collections

 The older the charge-off account is, the less likely the creditor will come after consumers for the charge-off account.
 Charge-off accounts can be sold to third-party collection agencies for pennies on the dollar.
 So until you pass the statute of limitations on collections and charge-offs, the charge-off accounts can still haunt consumers.
-Remember that FHA Guidelines on Charge-Offs state that borrowers do not have to pay off charge-off accounts to qualify for an FHA loan.
-But the lender may have overlays on charge-off accounts and may not qualify you due to charge-offs.
+Remember that FHA guidelines on charge-offs state that borrowers do not have to pay off charge-off accounts to qualify for an FHA loan.
+However, the lender may have overlays on charge-off accounts and may not qualify you due to charge-offs.

 How Charge-Offs Are Reported on Credit Reports

-I get many calls from borrowers who were told by their loan officers that they knew that FHA Guidelines on Charge-Offs do not count, but the borrower does not qualify because their charge-offs have a balance.
+I get many calls from borrowers whose loan officers told me they knew that FHA Guidelines on Charge-Offs do not count, but the borrower does not qualify because their charge-offs have a balance.
 The loan officer does not know how to read credit reports.

 Best Mortgage Lenders For Bad Credit With Low Credit Scores

-Not with charged-off accounts Borrowers who are told they do not qualify for an FHA loan due to having charge-off accounts on the credit report, contact us at Gustan Cho Associates at 800-900-8569 or text for a faster response.
-Or email us at gcho@gustancho.com.
-Borrowers can also email us at gcho@gustancho.com 7 days a week, evenings, weekends, and holidays.
+Borrowers said they do not qualify for an FHA loan due to having charge-off accounts on the credit report.
+Contact us at Gustan Cho Associates at 800-900-8569 or text for a faster response.
+Borrowers can email us at alex@gustancho.com.
+Borrowers can also email us at alex@gustancho.com seven days a week, evenings, weekends, and holidays.
 Gustan Cho Associates is available to take calls or email mortgage inquiries.
 We represent a five-star national mortgage lender with no overlays on FHA, VA, USDA, and Conventional loans.